khanh1998/raft-go/note.md

     after the node A, step down, it will request vote again and become leader again, as it has most up to date log.

 todos:
-- handle addtion and removal of servers
-- add validation before remove or add new server
-- support static cluster
-- fix dynamic cluster
-- use yaml as config file
 - write test :')
 - fix client interaction
 - support log compaction